mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 ### Placeholder

 To prevent SQL Injection attacks, queries permit the use of question marks as placeholders.
 The Connection escapes values according to their type.
-Values can be of native JavaScript types, Buffers, Readables, objects with `toSQLString` methods, or objects that can be stringified (that is, `JSON.stringfy`).
+Values can be of native JavaScript types, Buffers, Readables, objects with `toSqlString` or `toSqlValue` methods, or objects that can be stringified (that is, `JSON.stringfy`).

 When streaming, objects that implement Readable are streamed automatically.
 But, there are two server system variables that may interfere: